 I remember the old days when my mother always added an egg and some bread crumbs to the mix, “to bind it together.”
 In reality, she was probably stretching the meat to make that extra patty.

 Today, I leave out the crumbs.
 I simply season the ground beef, throw it on the grill, and top it with a selection of cheese, greens, and grilled vegetables—whatever strikes my fancy.
 From start to finish, I can serve dinner in 20 minutes.

 A word on seasoning: Don’t just dust salt on the exterior of your burger patties.
 It’s best to put the ground beef in a bowl, break it up, and sprinkle evenly with salt.
 Then shape your burgers.
 Do not overwork ground beef.
 Once it’s in the shape of a patty, stop!

 Which Beef for Burgers?

-For a really rich taste, splurge for ground chuck.
+- For richer taste and more flavor, splurge for ground chuck.
 Cut from the shoulder, ground chuck ranges from 15 to 20 percent fat, and makes a gourmet burger.